Cubeir/Vanilla-RTX-Tuner/README.md

 ## Installation Guide

+> **Prerequisites:**
-> **Note:** Requires [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) for Windows (64-bit).
+> 1. Requires [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) for Windows (64-bit).
 > In most cases, it installs automatically with the `.msix`.
-If that fails, just install it manually from the link above.
+If that is failing, try installing it manually from the link above.
+> 2. Windows [App Installer](https://learn.microsoft.com/en-us/windows/msix/app-installer/install-update-app-installer) to open `.msix` packages.

 ### Option 1: Quick Install (Recommended)